White Bear Township, Ramsey County, Minnesota

 White Bear Township is an urban township in Ramsey County, Minnesota, United States.
-The population was 10,949 at the 2010 census.
-White Bear Township was organized in 1858, and named after its White Bear Lake.
+The population was 11,049 at the 2020 census, up from 10,949 in 2010.
+White Bear Township was named after its White Bear Lake.
 Over the years, the cities of White Bear Lake, Vadnais Heights, Gem Lake, and North Oaks were carved out of the township's original 36 sqmi.
 It now comprises four discontiguous parcels over an area of 9.3 sqmi.
 It is the only remaining township in Ramsey County.
 The unincorporated communities of Bald Eagle and Bellaire are located in the township.

+History

+White Bear Township was settled in the 1840s and officially organized in 1858.

 Geography

 According to the United States Census Bureau, the township has a total area of 10.8 sqmi, of which 7.5 sqmi is land and 3.4 sqmi, or 31.12%, is water.
 Interstate Highway 35E, U.S. Highway 61, County Highway 96, and State Highway 96 are four of the main routes in the community.